luontola/html-utils/README.md

 ## HTML Templating

-There is a tag function for writing tagged templates, to produce HTML without a heavy framework like React.
+There is a `html` tag function for writing tagged templates, to produce HTML without a heavy framework like React.

 The placeholders are automatically escaped to avoid XSS vulnerabilities.